-- 1. Grover C. Robinson, IV, as Mayor of the City of Pensacola, Florida ("City"), pursuant to the authority and direction received from the City Council, timely directed the preparation of the Assessment Roll and the preparation, mailing, and publication of notices in accordance with the Stormwater Utility Ordinance adopted by the City Council on November 16, 2000 (the "Ordinance"). - 2.
-Tammy Peters, is Office Manager for Government Services Group, Inc. ("GSG").
+1. Grover C. Robinson, IV, as Mayor of the City of Pensacola, Florida ("City"), pursuant to the authority and direction received from the City Council, timely directed the preparation of the Assessment Roll and the preparation, mailing, and publication of notices in accordance with the Stormwater Utility Ordinance adopted by the City Council on November 16, 2000 (the "Ordinance").

+2. Tammy Peters, is Office Manager for Government Services Group, Inc. ("GSG").
 GSG has caused the notices required by the Ordinance to be prepared in conformance with the Amended and Restated Initial Assessment Resolution.
 An exemplary form of such notice is attached hereto.
-GSG has caused such individual notices for each affected property owner to be prepared and each notice included the following information: the purpose of the assessment; the total amount proposed to be levied against each parcel; the unit of measurement to be applied against each parcel to determine the assessment; the number of such units contained within each parcel; the total revenue the City expects to collect by the assessment; a statement that failure to pay the assessment will cause a tax certificate to be issued against the property which may result in a loss of title; a statement that all affected property owners have a right to appear at the hearing and to file written objections with the local governing board within 20 days of the notice; and the date, time, and place of the hearing.
+GSG has caused such individual notices for each affected property owner to be prepared and each notice included the following information: the purpose of the assessment; the total amount proposed to be levied against each parcel; the unit of measurement to be applied against each parcel; the total revenue the City expects to collect by the assessment; a statement that failure to pay the assessment will cause a tax certificate to be issued against the property which may result in a loss of title; a statement that all affected property owners have a right to appear at the hearing and to file written objections with the local governing board within 20 days of the notice; and the date, time, and place of the hearing.

-3. On or before July 18, 2019, GSG caused the mailing of the above-referenced notices in accordance with the Ordinance and the Amended and Restated Initial Assessment Resolution by First Class Mail to each affected owner, at the addresses then shown on the real property assessment tax roll database maintained by the Escambia County Property Appraiser for the purpose of the levy and collection of ad valorem taxes.
+3. On or before July 18, 2019, GSG caused the mailing of the abovereferenced notices in accordance with the Ordinance and the Amended and Restated Initial Assessment Resolution by First Class Mail to each affected owner, at the addresses then shown on the real property assessment tax roll database maintained by the Escambia County Property Appraiser for the purpose of the levy and collection of ad valorem taxes.

-and collection of ad valorem taxes.

-FURTHER AFFIANTS SAYETH NOT Γ.
+FURTHER AFFIANTS SAYETH NOT.

 Grover C. Robinson, IV, affiant

 Tammy Peters, affiant

 STATE OF FLORIDA COUNTY OF ESCAMBIA

-sworn to and subscribed before me this Robinson, IV, Mayor, City of Pensacola, as produced as identification
+The foregoing Affidavit of Mailing was sworn to and subscribed before me this day of , 2019 by Grover C. Robinson, IV, Mayor, City of Pensacola, Florida.
+He is personally known to me or has produced as identification and did take an oath.

-Printed Name:
+Printed Name: Notary Public, State of Florida At Large My Commission Expires:

 Commission No.:

+B-2